Job Ad Guide

-Competition among employers for graduates is hot, making it vital for you to sell your job and company to potential applicants:
+Competition among employers for undergraduates and graduates is strong, making it vital for you to sell your job and company to potential applicants:

-- Imagine yourself as the student you want to recruit – what would make you want to read about this position – and apply?
+- Imagine yourself as the applicant you want to recruit – what would make you want to read about this position – and apply?

 - Ensure that your ad answers candidates’ ‘What’s in it for me?’ question.

 - Unlike general recruitment websites, on CareerHub, your audience is specifically students and recent graduates – take the opportunity to tailor your offer to this audience.

 Writing your job advertisement is easy – all information can be entered on one screen.
 Here’s how you can make the most of your job advertisement: